 It’d be great to your thoughts on new approaches, ways to make it better and more efficient.
 Looking forward to your feedback.

-PS: In no way am I affiliate for Screaming Frog.
+PS: In no way am I an affiliate for Screaming Frog.
 I love the product and have found it incredibly useful from building links to architecture evaluations.